 - Economy The economy for the State is improving and with that an increase in revenues.
-This improvement has led to an increase in State funding for K-12 education by reducing austerity cuts.
-The School District is optimistic that the austerity cuts will be completely eliminated in 2018 and then perhaps we can have a true increase in education funding.
+This improvement has led to an increase in State funding for K-12 education by completely eliminating austerity cuts in 2018.
+With the election of a new Governor, we are hopeful and confident he will have a favorable plan for education funding.
 Despite challenges, the Banks County School District is strong financially, and we remain optimistic about the ability of the School District to maximize all of the financial resources to provide a quality education to our students. - Capital Improvements The School District plans capital improvements as future capital needs arise due to increased student population and facility repair and maintenance needs.
 Specific capital expenditure plans are formalized in conjunction with individual general obligation bond issues and anticipated annual receipts of capital outlay funds from the State of Georgia Department of Education.
 In 2007 the School District completed construction of a new elementary school, a new transportation facility, and an addition to the high school cafeteria.
 The School District has also constructed nine new classrooms, an administrative suite, expanded the kitchen at the primary school and expanded the athletic complex at the high school.
 In 2014 the School District completed construction of 20 additional classrooms at the high school.
 In 2015 the School District added two lanes and resurfaced the high school track.
 All heating and air conditioning units were replaced at the high school.
-In 2016 the School District built an indoor hitting facility.
+In 2016 the School District purchased a new building to be used as a training facility/board office.
+In 2017 the School District built an indoor hitting facility.
+In 2018 the School District expanded the septic system at the Primary School, purchased two buses, an agriculture truck and technology equipment.
 The School District regularly monitors anticipated capital outlay needs.

-• On March 1, 2016, the voters of Banks County authorized the continuance of a one percent sales tax to raise no more than \$19,000,000.00 or to be collected for 20 consecutive quarters, whichever comes first.
-In conjunction with the continuing of this one percent sales tax, the voters authorized the School District to issue general obligation bonds in the amount of \$15,000,000.00.
-The School District issued \$9,775,000.00 of the approved \$15,000,000.00 general obligation bonds.
-The proceeds from these bonds will be used for (i) adding to, renovating, improving, equipping and furnishing existing school buildings and facilities, transportation facilities, physical education/athletic fields and facilities, classrooms, agricultural facilities and other facilities, (ii) acquiring technology equipment, computer hardware and software, safety and security equipment and other school equipment, (iv) acquiring school buses and other school vehicles, (v) acquiring textbooks and band instruments, and (vi) acquiring any capital property necessary or desirable for the foregoing purposes, both real and personal.
+- In fiscal year 2018 the School District began a one to one computer program.
+This program consists of giving our students either a tablet or laptop to be used during the school year.
+This program will better prepare our students for state mandatory testing on computers.
+An even greater benefit to our students will be better preparing them for their after graduation pursuits whether it is additional education at a college or entering the work force. - On March 1, 2016, the voters of Banks County authorized the continuance of a one percent sales tax to raise no more than \$19,000,000 or to be collected for 20 consecutive quarters, whichever comes first.
+In conjunction with the continuing of this one percent sales tax, the voters authorized the School District to issue general obligation bonds in the amount of \$15,000,000.
+The School District issued \$9,775,000 of the approved \$15,000,000 general obligation bonds.
+The proceeds from these bonds will be used for (i) adding to, renovating, improving, equipping and furnishing existing school buildings and facilities, transportation facilities, physical education/athletic fields and facilities, classrooms, agricultural facilities and other facilities, (ii) acquiring, constructing, equipping and furnishing land, new school buildings and facilities, (iii) acquiring technology equipment, computer hardware and software, safety and security equipment and other school equipment, (iv) acquiring school buses and other school vehicles, (v) acquiring textbooks and band instruments and (vi) acquiring any capital property necessary or desirable for the foregoing purposes, both real and personal.